salaun-marion/bank-transfert/README.md

 ## TL;DR

 1. `npm i` for installing all the packages inside `src`

+Then inside `src` directory :

-2. `npm run build` for compiling at the app
+1. `npm run build` for compiling at the app
-3. `npm run start` or`npm run dev` for looking at the app
+2. `npm run start` or`npm run dev` for looking at the app
-4. `npm run test` to run unit test
+3. `npm run test` to run unit test
+4. `npm run cy:open` to launch the cypress test, select **E2E testing** in the panel configuration, then choose a browser by default, and click on one test

 ## What to look